-For many, the real estate world is complex and confusing, and it’s tough to know where to start when you’re ready to search for your first home.
+Buying your first home can be a daunting experience.
+For many, the real estate world is complex and confusing, and it’s tough to know where to start when you’re ready to start your search.
+So, we reached out to RE/MAX experts from across Canada, to bring your their best advice.

 “Pre-approval is key!
 Make sure you have a mortgage broker who will work for you and has reviewed all of your documents so that you know how much purchasing power you have,” says Heather Forman, RE/MAX Little Oak Realty, Langley, BC.